Code-Institute-Submissions/savasana_yoga/docs/testing/testing.md

 * Test: Comment counter does not count comments that are pending moderation
     * Result: Confirmed that the comment counter only counts comments which have been approved by an admin.
 The comment counter does not take into account comments which are currently in moderation

+* Test: Whether a non-admin user can remove another user's comments.
+    * Result: A non-admin user can not remove another user's comments.

+* Test: Whether a non-admin user can remove comments they created.
+    * Result: A non-admin user can remove comments they created.

 #### Blog App Validation